LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Copy `API Key Secrets`

-The `Keys` screen is seen again with the additional content similar to that shown in the graphic below; the key information is blanked out for security.
+The `Keys` screen appears again with content similar to the graphic below; the key information is blanked out for security.

 * Review the graphic and then follow the directions below to save more parameters you will need to [Configure <code>Secrets</code>](#configure-secrets)